We must look out for each other in this time of need. We all share this responsibility.

 Empathy is incredibly critical as we ask ourselves how to unite a divided world.
 If we can listen to one another’s needs, seek to understand other perspectives, and humbly accept that our personal culture and norms are not the only ones, we can learn to advocate for and lift up each other.
 We should be celebrating our unique backgrounds instead of fearing them.

-I like to think of ourselves as ‘Citizens of the World,’ and if we learn to put aside our racial and religious prejudices, what a wonderful world it would be.
+If we learn to put aside our racial and religious prejudices, what a wonderful world it would be.

 We miss out when we dismiss others based on their cultural background or ethnicity.
 As a Eurasian girl from Hong Kong, I have seen firsthand how quickly others may make assumptions or reject a person based on their appearance, race, or cultural background alone.
 This can be damaging, personally and professionally.